Respect and Consideration for Human Rights

 Participation in Workshops on Human Rights Issues

-• Business and Human Rights Training: Effective Stakeholder Engagement
+• Business and Human Rights Academy (UNDP)

 • Human Rights Education Subcommittee (GCNJ)